Plex-Engineer/dbotV2/README.md

 ## Overview
-dbotV2 is a core component of the new canto dusting infrastructure.
+dbotV2 is a core component of canto dusting infrastructure.
 This bot dusts canto to new users who have bridged assets into canto via [gravity bridge](https://github.com/Gravity-Bridge/Gravity-Bridge).

 ## Installation
 `yarn install`